THS-International/website/src/markdown-pages/faq.md

           automatically agree to these rules.
         title: What rules do I have to follow for the Reception?
       - description: >-
+          Your Buddy will get in contact with you a few weeks before the Reception!
+        title: When do I get my Buddy?
+      - description: >-
           We do not have any planned additional wristband handout/payment desk days, but stay tuned in the Facebook group to see if there are any announced days.
         title: >-
           I don’t arrive on an Arrival Day.
 Where can I get the wristband and pay for my events?
+      - description: >-
+          Usually one or two days before the event you will receive an e-mail from us.
+This one is sent to the e-mail address you used in our signup system.
+Please check your spam folder as well, sometimes it goes in there.
+        title: How do I receive information about an event I signed up for?
+      - description: >-
+          Usually one or two days before the event you will receive an e-mail from us.
+This one is sent to the e-mail address you used in our signup system.
+Please check your spam folder as well, sometimes it goes in there.
+If you really can’t find it, contact us.
+        title: >-
+          I didn’t receive an e-mail about an event I signed up for.
+What do I do?
       - description: >-
           There are several ways of contacting us: